rrbhushan/cse-15l-lab-reports/Lab3.md

 ***

 ### Part 2
 For this section, I will be focusing on a few options for the command `grep`, showing a couple of examples of each.
+For each of these options, I referenced the following [link](https://man7.org/linux/man-pages/man1/grep.1.html), which details on many different options for `grep`.

 #### Line number option examples (-n):
 ```